nimiq/developer-center/learn/protocol/glossary.md

 ### **Inherent**

 An inherent is a type of data that is intrinsic to the block.
 Unlike transactions, inherents are applied at specific times and serve different purposes, depending on their type.
 Inherents can be used to differentiate between a checkpoint block and an election block, for instance.

+### **Jailing**

+Jailing refers to the validator state characterized by incurring severe penalties, for actions such as forking or continuing on a fork.
+When a validator is in a jailed state, it is temporarily locked and cannot be re-elected during this period.
+Additionally, all the validator’s rewards are burned.

 ### **Justification**